 Other departments work cooperatively with the education department in the preparation of teachers in secondary education, K-12 education, and music education.
 All education programs are competency-based and have received accreditation from the Pennsylvania Department of Education.
 Note that course requirements for the Education minor are subject to change reflecting Pennsylvania State Department of Education regulations and accreditation requirements.
 The liberal arts are central to the College's teacher education programs.

 Students planning to teach must complete an approved major in an academic department and fulfill all the requirements for the Bachelor of Arts degree or the Bachelor of Science degree.
 Upon completing a program in teacher education, students are eligible for a Pennsylvania Certificate, Instructional I, enabling them to teach in the public schools of the Commonwealth and to apply to teach in other states with similar requirements.
 Students who pursue teacher certification are required to demonstrate competence in oral and written communication skills and computer literacy prior to certification.
-A minimum of 190 hours of observation and participation in schools is required prior to acceptance into the Education Semester.
-Students who are seeking an Instructional I Certificate must have successfully completed the Praxis Series of the National Teachers' Exams (NTE) PPST reading, writing, mathematics in order to apply for the Education Semester, and, later to complete the specialty area test (the subject area for which candidates are seeking certification) in order to be certified.
+A minimum of 60 hours of observation and participation in schools is required prior to admittance into the Education Semester.
+Students who are seeking an Instructional I Certificate must have successfully completed the Pre-Service Academic Performance Assessment (PAPA), reading, writing, and mathematics, in order to apply for the Education Semester, and, later to complete the Praxis II specialty area test (the subject area for which candidates are seeking certification) in order to be certified.

-Students, in consultation with the department, will select either the fall or spring semester of the senior year as the Education Semester.
+Students will student teach during the fall semester of their senior year.
 A Ninth Semester Option offers the Education Semester the fall semester following graduation.
 This option, which includes only the Education Semester, is provided at cost to these recent Gettysburg College graduates who have been accepted into the program.
-(Cost for 2013-14: tuition_teaching, plus room, board, and certification fees.)
+(Cost for 2014-15: tuition_teaching, plus room, board, and certification fees.)
 Student teaching experiences are completed at a school district in proximity to the College, or in another approved alternative site in close proximity to campus.

 The admission of a student to the Education Semester depends upon the student's academic achievement, demonstrated competence in communication skills, the electronic portfolio, and a recommendation from the major department.
 Guidelines for evaluating a student's academic achievement are a minimum accumulative grade point average of 3.0 and a grade point average of 3.0 in the major.
 The successful applicant must have earned a C grade or higher in all education courses.
 The student is also evaluated on such professional traits as responsibility, integrity, enthusiasm, ethical behavior, timeliness, and communication skills.
 Applications for the Education Semester are submitted electronically to the Department of Education office by October 15 of the academic year prior to student teaching, and must be approved by the Teacher Education Committee.